-With hundreds of college teams (close to 800) that play across the US every week, you have a much wider slate of games (and odds) to pick from.
-Because of that huge range, oddsmakers are way less likely to excess or accurate information about each game.
+With hundreds of college teams (close to 800) that play across the US every week, you have a much wider slate of games and odds to pick from.
+Because of that huge range, oddsmakers are way less likely to access accurate information about each game.

 In general, you’ll find: